 Clare Carpen - Personal Assistant

 Clare has worked within education for more than three years and her career path has always been within the administrative field.
 During this time she has gained in depth knowledge and understanding of school Governance and has continued to progress professionally.
-Clare's role supporting the CEO and Directors of Education utilities her strengths to their best.

 Josh Manning - Business and Technical Support Partner